sicajc/VLSI_CAD_Project/README.md

    read at positive edge.

 5. When executing Instructions, you should give enough nop before stop for previous instructions to actually complete.

+6. When specifying components, you MUST first UNIT Test every Components before putting them into actions.
+Just give them some simple testbench s.t. you are sure that they are working as expected.
+THIS WOULD SAVE YOU TONS OF TIME!!!!!!!!
+I didnt notice that RF is not blocked.
 # Testbench
 ## Test1
 ```C